Master of Laws (LL.M.)

 The UC Irvine School of Law Master of Laws (LL.M.) degree program at the University of California, Irvine School of Law offers a first-rate legal education to lawyers, judges, government officials, and others wishing to become educated about the legal system and practice of law in the United States.
 We offer a general LL.M. program that can be tailored to each individual’s interests, thus uniquely equipping students with the knowledge and skills to excel in today’s global legal community, whatever their personal and professional goals may be.

-The program in a one-year, full-time, 24-credit course of study in advanced legal topics, designed for lawyers trained outside of the United States.
+The program is a course of study in advanced legal topics, designed for lawyers trained outside of the United States.
 Students are required to take one course: Introduction to American Law.
 For the remainder of their courses, students select from a broad range of courses across the upper-level curriculum.
 Dedicated staff are available to assist students in planning their course of study and, if desired, ensuring that students coursework meets the eligibility requirements of the California, New York, or other state bars.

 The UC Irvine School of Law faculty seek highly-qualified candidates, who have excelled in legal training and practice in their home jurisdictions.
 Applications are accepted on a rolling basis for fall or spring matriculation (spring matriculation is only available for the LL.M. in American Law; the Graduate Tax LL.M. program only matriculates students in the fall).
 In order to begin the application process, candidates must submit the following: